mooti/validator/README.md

         ]
     ]
    ```
    The array type validates the item as an numeric array/standard object. it also has the following properties:
-   * **required** [*true/false*] : wether the item is required
    * **items** [*array*] : an optional associative array of rules for the array's items.
 This should be a wildcard rule and nothing else.